revloc02/dndMarkdown/xyzalgothia-young-black-dragon.md

  \pagebreak
  ___
  > ### Tactics
- > **Decoy.** Xyz uses *silent image* to create an illusion of herself bursting from beneath the water and dashing forth towards a group of adventurers (more than 40' away so she (the illusion) "can't attack" but less than 60' to stay in range of the spell).
-She uses *minor illusion* to create a deafening roar as the illusion comes busting out of the water.
+ > **Decoy.** From beneath the surface of the water on round 1, Xyz uses *silent image* to create an illusion of herself bursting from beneath the water and dashing forth towards a group of adventurers (more than 40' away so she (the illusion) "can't attack" but less than 60' to stay in range of the spell).
+She uses *minor illusion* in conjunction with this to create a deafening roar as the illusion comes busting out of the water.
 The goal is to have the PCs waste resources on the illusion for one round.
  >
  > **Hit and Run.** Xyz will use her superior flying speed to engage and disengage, using her breath weapon as often as it recharges.
 She can use *true strike* or *blade ward* to prep for a melee engagement, and then potentially use a Legendary Wing Attack to move away again.
  >